Tyson Foods Inc. Recalls Chicken Nugget Products Due To Possible Foreign Matter Contamination

-WASHINGTON, Jan.
-29, 2019 Tyson Foods, Inc., a Sedalia, Mo. establishment, is recalling approximately 36,420 pounds of chicken nugget products that may be contaminated with extraneous materials, specifically rubber, the U.S. Department of Agricultures Food Safety and Inspection Service (FSIS) announced today.
+WASHINGTON, Sept.
+27, 2016 Tyson Foods Inc., a Sedalia, Mo. establishment, is recalling approximately 132,520 pounds of fully cooked chicken nugget products that may be contaminated with hard plastic, the U.S. Department of Agricultures Food Safety and Inspection Service (FSIS) announced today.

-The panko chicken nugget items were produced on Nov.
-26, 2018.
-The following products are subject to recall: [View Labels (PDF only)]
+The fully cooked Panko Chicken Nuggets items were produced on July 18, 2016.
+The following products are subject to recall: [View Labels (PDF Only)]

 There have been no confirmed reports of adverse reactions due to consumption of these products.
 Anyone concerned about an injury or illness should contact a healthcare provider.

 Consumers who have purchased these products are urged not to consume them.
 These products should be thrown away or returned to the place of purchase.